 - One three-hour paper will be written in June and the paper will be divided into two equal sections.
-Section A (50 marks) will be marked by Mrs Davies, while Section B (50 marks) will be marked by Ms R Krüger.
-Renaud.
+Section A (50 marks) will be marked by Mrs Davies, while Section B (50 marks) will be marked by Prof N Goolam and Adv C Renaud.
 The June paper will examine the work covered in the Foundations of Law course. - One three-hour paper will be written in November and the paper will be divided into two equal sections.
-Section A (50 marks) will be marked by Professor J Campbell while section B (50 marks) will be marked by Mrs Davies and Mrs L Niesing.
-The November paper will examine the work covered in the Introduction to the Study of Law course. - A credit will be given if a candidate has passed both Foundations of Law and Introduction to Law irrespective of the year or examination in which they were passed. - An aggregated credit (ACR) will be given if the candidate has an aggregated mark of at least 50% for Foundations of Law and Introduction to Law and has obtained at least 45% in the course failed. - A non-continuing credit (NCR) will be given if the candidate has an aggregated mark of at least 50% for Foundations of Law and Introduction to Law and has obtained between 40% and 44% in the course failed. - Aggregation may take place only in respect of examinations written in the same academic year.
+Section A (50 marks) will be marked by Professor J. Campbell while section B (50 marks) will be marked by Mrs E Davies and Mrs Niesing.
+The November paper will examine the work covered in the Introduction to the Study of Law course. - A credit (CR) will be given if a candidate has passed both Foundations of Law and Introduction to Law irrespective of the year or examination in which they were passed. - An aggregated credit (ACR) will be given if the candidate has an aggregated mark of at least 50% for Foundations of Law and Introduction to Law (i.e. 100 or more out of 200) and has obtained at least 45% in the course failed. - A non-continuing credit (NCR) will be given if the candidate has an aggregated mark of at least 50% for Foundations of Law and Introduction to Law (i.e. 100 or more out of 200) and has obtained between 40% and 44% in the course failed.